1897: W. E. B. Du Bois

 Image Source: Wikipedia

-In 1897, a rising African American leader William Edward Burghardt Du Bois accepted a position at the historically Black college, Atlanta University.
+In 1897, as a rising scholar, Du Bois accepted a position at the historically Black college, Atlanta University.
 Two years later he published one of his seminal works, The Philadelphia Negro, where he discussed his research and findings after spending two years studying African American communities in Philadelphia.
 His work challenged prevailing racist views and laid out for the sociological field a more scientifically rigorous method of conducting social research.

 Because he believed that an authentic social science was possible and that inferior and superior races did not exist, Du Bois was the first social scientist to establish a sociological laboratory where systematic empirical research was conducted to determine the scientific causes of racial inequality.
 In this manner, Du Bois treated claims of inherent race superiority as hypotheses to be accepted or rejected on the basis of data collected through the best scientific methods available.
 Given his approach, Du Bois decried any racial findings stemming from racial prejudice and vested interest.
 Therefore, as the twentieth century opened, Du Bois continued to develop a sociology whose mission was to interject science into the emerging field by relying on data and the execution of scientific research based on empirical methodologies. (p.
 3)